zavalab/ADAM_Documentation/custom_model.md

 <h2>Background information</h2>

 <p>
-  In a custom model, you can provide your own information about the supply, demand, and technologies of your system.
+  In a custom model, you can provide information about the supply, demand, and technologies of your system.
 For this example, we will be exploring a different type of model: <b>a design-type model</b>.
-Rather than simply managing technology sites that already exist, a design-type model will determine whether to build a technology at a certian site.
-Additionally, it will calculate the performace of the system, including the technologies that were worth building.
+Rather than simply managing technology sites that already exist, a design-type model will determine whether to build a technology at a certain site.
+Additionally, it will calculate the performance of the system, including the technologies that were worth building.
 </p>

 <br>